 Acorns CEO Jeff Cruttenden told CNN Money that people like the idea of investing spare change.
 The typical idea of investing, he said, is that you need a lot of money to do it.

-But there is a danger to investing too little.
-Acorns charges $1 per month for all accounts with a balance under $5,000 and .25% of the balance per year on accounts over $5,000.
+But is Acorns safe?
+There’s a danger to investing too little.
+Acorns fees are $1 per month for all accounts with a balance under $5,000 and .25% of the balance per year on accounts over $5,000.
 Compared to traditional management, mutual funds, and DIY ETFs, this fee is incredibly low.
 Other portfolio advisory services, like Amerivest, charge as much as 1.25% and require a minimum investment of $25,000.

 While Acorns’ fees seem low on the surface, Acorns’ traditional competitors aren’t encouraging would-be investors to build a portfolio around their spare change.
 When you’re dealing with just a few dollars every month, that $1 fee starts to make less sense.